ian-small/Emma/README.md

 Optional Arguments:

+--transl_table NCBI translation table; 2 for vertebrates (the default), 5 for invertebrates

+--rotate rotate genome and annotations to start with this feature

+--fa file/dir for .fasta output

 --gff file/dir for .gff output

 --tbl file/dir for .tbl output (for GenBank submissions)

---fa file/dir for .fasta output; use this argument if you wish to rotate the genome to begin with tRNA-Phe

 --svg file/dir for .svg output